henrikstengaard/hstwb-installer/README.md

 For this example device name KICKSTARTDIR: is present and is used to detect and install Kickstart roms files.

+Press enter to continue installation process.

 ![run_self_install_7.png](screenshots/run_self_install_7.png?raw=true)

 **7. Eject disk**

-Eject Workbench 3.1 disk to continue.
+Eject Workbench 3.1 disk and press enter to continue installation process.

 ![run_self_install_8.png](screenshots/run_self_install_8.png?raw=true)

 **8. Workbench installation complete and reboot**

 Workbench and Kickstart installation is complete.

-Reboot to continue with package installation.
+Press enter to continue reboot and start package installation.

 ![run_self_install_9.png](screenshots/run_self_install_9.png?raw=true)

 **9. Select packages to install**

-Select the packages to install.
-Each package can be click and will switch between YES and NO indicating which packages will be installed.
+Select packages to install shows a list of packages that are included in package installation.
+Click on a package to select if it will be installed or not, which is indicated with YES or NO next to the package.

 ![run_self_install_10.png](screenshots/run_self_install_10.png?raw=true)

-For this example all packages are clicked and will be installed.
+For this example click on packages BetterWB, HstWB, EAB WHDLoad Games AGA Menu and EAB WHDLoad Demos AGA Menu to switch them to YES, so they will be installed.
-**Note: Only one Workbench system package should be installed, so choose to install either BetterWB, HstWB or a ClassicWB package.**
+**Note: Only one Workbench system package should be installed, so choose to install either BetterWB, BetterWB + HstWB or a ClassicWB package.**

 ![run_self_install_11.png](screenshots/run_self_install_11.png?raw=true)

 **10. View readme**

+View readme shows Amiga guide readme for packages that are included in package installation.
-Click "View Readme" to view readme for a package included in the package installation.
+Click on a package to view it's readme for a package.

 This is optional and can be skipped.